 There are hundreds of editing styles!
 However, if you choose to hire a photographer with moody editing, don’t expect your images to come out bright and airy.
 This is a common occurrence with clients & photographers.

 Below is an example of my take on a bright and airy edit vs a moodier edit.
-There’s millions o ways to edit – more saturated, less saturated, cooler, warmer, etc. This blog post really sums it up for most popular editing styles right now.
+There’s millions o ways to edit – more saturated, less saturated, cooler, warmer, etc.

 3. THEIR PORTFOLIO